Policy and Legislation

 FNPS contracts with a lobbyist to review proposed legislation prior to and during the legislative session.
 We also work with that lobbist on development of new legislation, and to work with state leaders to support native plants.

 The FNPS sponsors seminars and develops materials, both for our members, to assist them in knowing how to effectively interact with their local governments and state representatives to gain their support for native plants and conservation and management of natural lands.

-FNPS has also sponsored a regional chapter project to develop manual for effective participation in government decisions.
+FNPS sponsored a regional chapter project to develop a manual for effective citizen participation in government decisions.
 Click here to download the document.

 Properties purchased using money from Florida Forever and Preservation 2000 are required under Florida statutes to develop land management plans.
 These plans result in practical planning documents and land management policies for the public lands.
 Properties subject to review include many state parks and some state forests, water management district lands, and wildlife management areas.